 - According to 7:12 the rain lasted 40 days and nights, whereas 8:2 suggests it was not restrained until after 150 days.

-- 8:13 says that the earth became dry on the 1st day of the 1st month, whereas 8:14 states that it was dry on the 27th day of the 2nd month.
+- 8:13 says that the earth became dry on the 1st day of the 1st month, whereas 8:14 says that it was dry on the 27th day of the 2nd month.

 - The birds were sent out ‘to see if the waters had abated from the face of the ground’ after the hill tops had already become visible.

-These possible discrepancies are seen as evidence of the story’s having been cobbled together from different accounts.
+These perceived discrepancies are taken as evidence of the story’s having been cobbled together from different accounts.

-This is in effect to charge the supposed compiler with a degree of incompetence – not, one would have thought, a conclusion to be jumped to lightly.
-Is it plausible that any compiler wishing to convey the impression of a historical event would have tolerated the imputed inconsistencies?
+This is in effect to charge the supposed compiler with a degree of incompetence – a conclusion not to be jumped to lightly.
+Is it plausible that a compiler wishing to convey the impression of a historical event would have tolerated such discrepancies?
 Could he not make up his mind about which was the more reliable of his sources – sources for whose existence we have no independent evidence?
-The narrative shows itself to be a product of immense elaboration, in some ways more elaborate, more worked, than literary story-telling is today.
+The narrative shows itself to be a product of immense elaboration, in some ways more elaborate, more worked, than modern literary story-telling.
 It would be odd if the compiler failed, nonetheless, to produce a seamless whole.

-In Dillmann’s view, the statement (8:3) that the waters continually receded and were abated after 150 days refers to a second 150-day period, not the 150 days which terminate with the date ‘17th day of the 7th month’.
-Thus, in the first period the waters rise; in the second, they fall.
-Unfortunately for this assumption of literary symmetry (not a symmetry that real events would be likely to follow), the text omits the date which might have terminated this second period.
+In Dillmann’s view, the statement (8:3) that the waters continually receded and were abated after 150 days refers to a second 150-day period, not the 150 days which terminate with the date ’17th day of the 7th month’.
+In the first period the waters rise; in the second, they fall.
+Unfortunately for the assumption of literary symmetry (not a symmetry that real events would be likely to follow), the text omits the date which might have terminated the second period.
 On the other hand, it does, Dillmann suggests, specify the midpoint, namely the 1st day of the 10th month.
-However, this generates another difficulty, for even if one overlooks the fact that the date is one day short of the midpoint, it is not balanced by a corresponding midpoint in the first period (the final disappearance of the hilltops as they became submerged).
+The difficulty with this, even if one overlooks the fact that the date is one day short of the midpoint, is that the date is not balanced by a corresponding midpoint in the first period (the final disappearance of the hilltops as they became submerged).
 So the solution has to hypothesise two omissions.
-One set of perceived inconsistencies is replaced by another set.
+One set of perceived inconsistencies is replaced by another.